laurenclark/cookie-tool/README.md

 **Nice to Have**

+-   Convert the data js files to JSON
 -   Add fetch with polyfill to get all the config data + loading styles for disclosures
 -   Add unit testing